canton7/ec2manager/README.md

 Ec2Manager was written to solve a specific problem: occasionally I'd want to get a group of friends together and play a multiplayer game online.
 We wanted a private dedicated server, but no-one's internet connection was good enough to host one.

-Amazong's [Ec2](http://aws.amazon.com/ec2/) service has potential here - you can start up a server in a matter of minutes, and terminate it when you're done.
+Amazon's [Ec2](http://aws.amazon.com/ec2/) service has potential here - you can start up a server in a matter of minutes, and terminate it when you're done.
 Ec2Manager was written to allow you to set up a server in only a couple of clicks, and load up a pre-configured dedicated server without having to start from scratch.

 Installing